-Note: You can save money by purchasing a return bus ticket, and since 24 July 2011 the Oxford Bus Company, Stagecoach, and Thames Transit have operated a joint ticketing system, which means that you can return on a bus run by one of the other two companies during the day: news article
+Note: You can save money by purchasing a return bus ticket, and since 24 July 2011 the Oxford Bus Company, Stagecoach, and Thames Transit have operated a joint ticketing system, which means that you can use your return ticket on a bus run by one of the other two companies

 If you are going to be making twelve or more single journeys, it is well worth buying a SmartCard.
 Available here from Oxford Bus Company; but if you want it immediately, go to the office at the east end of the High Street or at the top of Debenham’s in Magdalen Street.

 During the day buses are so frequent and there is such a choice of services that you do not need to check the times: nearly everything going westwards from the London/Headington Roads will end up in Oxford centre.
 You can catch any of the following:

 - No. 8 from Barton and No. 9 from Risinghurst.
 These are run jointly by Oxford Bus Company and Stagecoach Oxfordshir

 - Brookes bus (run by the Oxford Bus Company) is available for everyone, not just Oxford Brookes University students.
 The U1 bus runs between Wheatley in the east and Harcourt Hill in the west via Headington and the City Centre, while the U5 bus picks up in Cowley and Marston.
 Beware of university vacations, when there is a reduced service: scroll to the foot of the online timetable for vacation service.